 A list of default usernames can be found here

 Next to the SSH private key section, click Choose and add your .pem key you set up when you created your Linux machine to Cyberduck.

-SSH keys work similar to real world keys, so whoever has a copy of your key has full access to your machine, so be really careful where you store it and who you give it to!
+SSH keys work similarly to real world keys, so whoever has a copy of your key has full access to your machine, so be really careful where you store it and who you give it to!